truca/reflexai-next/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/vercel/next.js/tree/canary/examples/with-typescript&project-name=with-typescript&repository-name=with-typescript)

-## How to use it?

-### Prerequisites

-- node installed
-- mongo installed

-### setup

-- clone this repo
+## Installation Process :

+1. Clone/Download the project. (https://github.com/truca/reflexai-next)
+2. Clone the express server (socket server) (https://github.com/truca/reflexai-sockets)
-- start the mongo service
+3. Start the mongo service
-- add a `.env.local` file in the root folder of the project, with these contents (modify them if you have a different setup)
+4. Open the project directory on your machine using terminal or a code editor of your choice and type `npm i`
+5. Copy the next content into a `.env.local` file (modify if needed)

 ```
 MONGODB_URI=mongodb://127.0.0.1:27017/reflexai